-3.1 A vessel owner or operator should identify and ensure, by contract or other approved means, that sufficient response resources are available to respond to the 50 barrel average most probable discharge at the point of an oil transfer involving a nontank vessel.
+- 3.1 A vessel owner or operator should identify and ensure that sufficient response resources are available to respond to the 50 barrel average most probable discharge at the point of an oil transfer involving a nontank vessel.
 The equipment should be designed to function in the operating environment at the point of oil transfer.
-These resources should include--

-3.1.1 Containment boom in a quantity equal to twice the length of the largest vessel involved in the transfer capable of being deployed within 1 hour of the detection of a spill at the site of oil transfer operations.
-If the transfer operation is more than 12 miles from shore, the containment boom should be deployed within 1 hour plus the travel time from the nearest shoreline at a speed of 5 knots;

-3.1.2 Oil recovery devices with an effective daily recovery capacity of 50 barrels or greater available at the transfer site within 2 hours of the detection of an oil discharge; and

-3.1.3 Oil storage capacity for recovered oily material indicated in section 9.2 of this appendix.
+These resources should include-- - 3.1.1 Containment boom in a quantity equal to twice the length of the largest vessel involved in the transfer capable of being deployed within 1 hour of the detection of a spill at the site of oil transfer operations; - 3.1.2 Oil recovery devices with an effective daily recovery capacity of 50 barrels or greater available at the transfer site within 2 hours of the detection of an oil discharge; and - 3.1.3 Oil storage capacity for recovered oily material indicated in section 9.2 of this appendix.